PixelsCamp/pixels_camp_2016_talks/2019/personality-hacking-with-node-nlp-and-houdini.md

 Description
 -----------

-In this session we use JavaScript on the server, and in the browser to visualize personality changes of musical artists during their career, through their lyrics.
+In this session we use JavaScript on the server, and in the browser to beautifully visualize personality changes of musical artists during their career, through their lyrics.

 On the server we use Node to interface with Natural Language Processing APIs.
 On the client we use WebAudio to explore the dimensions of sound, and experiment with Houdini to play with visualizations.